 2. The dealership that a person is buying a new car through has made it clear that the car has very little trade-in value.
 The tax deduction you may claim for donating the car may be equal to or greater than that.

-3. The Red Cross and Goodwill have helped people you know, and you just want to give back to the people in your community with a car donation that will help fund these volunteer efforts.
+3. Goodwill has helped people you know, and you just want to give back to the people in your community with a car donation that will help fund these volunteer efforts.